evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive/_index.md

 ---
 title: BMW i5 M60 xDrive
 linktitle: "i5 M60 xDrive"
 description: "BMW i5 M60 xDrive is an all-electric premium sedan with a WLTP range of up to 515 km (320 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true